krabberod/Myxomycetes/primers/README.md

 # Primerdesign
 - Challenge: To design primers specifically for myxomycetes, suitable for long-read (PacBio) sequencing.
 There are some primers published that cover the first part of 18S, but we lack a candidate in 28S.

+# Published primers

+The list is from Schnittler et al. (2017)

 ### Forward
 | Primer        | Sequence 5' -> 3'         | Taxonomic range                                                                                                       |
 | ------------- | ------------------------- | --------------------------------------------------------------------------------------------------------------------- |